-There will be a future day that will be as degenerate as Noah’s day.
-Jesus made the prophecy that the coming of Jesus will come with judgment like the flood came in judgment on the earth.
+There will come a future day, another era as degenerate as Noah’s day.
+Jesus made the prophecy that He will come with judgment on the earth like the flood.

 Mt 24:36-39, “But of that day and hour no one knows, not even the angels of heaven, but My Father only.
 37 “But as the days of Noah were, so also will the coming of the Son of Man be.
 38 “For as in the days before the flood, they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, 39 “and did not know until the flood came and took them all away, so also will the coming of the Son of Man be.”

 Jesus is the speaker in Matthew 24.
 He believed in the flood.
 To question the credibility of the flood is to question the credibility of Jesus.
 If you deny the flood, you call Jesus a liar.
 The antediluvians would have been saved had they turned to God.
 They heard Noah preach and saw him build the ark.
-Every nail Noah drove into the ark nailed their judgment.
+Every nail Noah drove into the ark fixed their judgment more firmly.
 They had plenty of warnings and opportunities by the time the flood came.

-Do you know that Jesus came to earth was to die for the “ungodly?”
+Do you know that when Jesus came to earth, it was to die for the “ungodly?”
 Jesus came to die for those who do not have God in their lives.

 Ro 4:5, “But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness.”